Accenture/waterfall-config/README.md

 3. Encrypt the sensitive values using the generated Key Store and encryption details and include them as properties

 ### Creating a JCEKS Key Store and Adding a Secret Key
 A JCEKS Key Store is a Java Key Store that allows you to store secret keys for symmetric encryption (typically AES256).
-The `keytool` utility lets you generate such a Key Store with a somewhat complicated *spell*:
+The `keytool` JDK utility lets you generate such a Key Store with a somewhat complicated *spell*:

 ```bash
 $ keytool -genseckey \